haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 This is where you will find the course content (theory and exercises) as well as the required data: https://github.com/rowan8k/fundamentals-of-gis/tree/master/Content

-It is is recommended that you use Github in ligh tmode
+It is is recommended that you use Github in light mode: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/managing-your-theme-settings

-- Github (where to download data)
+### Microsoft Teams
+As mentioned earlier, there is a chat available to get support from other people doing this course and teachers.
+Each exercise has its own channel where you can ask questions a
 - Chat
 - Moodle
 - QGIS